 Benefits Continuation Options

 When an employer initiates involuntary termination, specific legal and procedural obligations must be observed to ensure compliance with labor regulations and to mitigate potential liability.
 Central to employer responsibilities is the accurate preparation and maintenance of termination documentation, which should clearly outline the reasons for dismissal and the steps leading to the decision.
 This documentation serves as critical evidence in disputes or claims of wrongful termination.
 Employers must also adhere to statutory notice periods and ensure that procedural fairness is upheld, including providing the employee an opportunity to respond to allegations when applicable.
-Additionally, compliance with anti-discrimination laws and contractual obligations is mandatory to prevent unlawful termination claims.
+Compliance with anti-discrimination laws and contractual obligations is mandatory to prevent unlawful termination claims.
 The employer is responsible for delivering all required final payments promptly and in accordance with applicable laws.
 Proper execution of these duties not only fulfills legal mandates but also supports organizational integrity and reduces the risk of litigation following involuntary exits.
+Employers who invest in clear termination policies and consistent documentation practices are significantly better positioned to defend against wrongful termination claims.

-Impact of Exit Type on Severance and Benefits
+How Does Exit Type Affect Severance and Benefits?

 Severance Eligibility Criteria